jpc-hpe/my_nvim_config/README.md

 In that file, I also added a keymap (ctrl+alt+w) to activate which-key in insert mode.

+### chitshit (example of locally developed plugin)

+This is my own plugin, and I am using it to learn about plugins, lua, ...
+The interesting part are lines 2 and 3.
+By commenting one or the other, you can easily switch between a local copy and the one on github.
+I switch to local, do some development, and once finished I `git push`, switch back to github version, refresh (`U` in `:Lazy` screen) and check that it still works.

 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).